 However, if a consumer’s credit card debt is becoming unmanageable, it might be worth considering a balance transfer.
 A balance transfer to a different card with a lower interest rate allows a consumer to pay off their debt quicker, as interest will accrue at a lower rate.
-Some cards even offer 0% introductory APR promotions for balance transfers, which allow consumers to transfer over debt from a different card and pay zero new interest on the balance over a set period of time.
-One should be mindful of their debt in advance of a recession and look at all of the options available.
+Some cards even offer 0% (link: /learn/about-creditcards/what-are-the-benefits-of-an-introductory-apr text: introductory APR) promotions for balance transfers, which allow consumers to transfer over debt from a different card and pay zero new interest on the balance over a set period of time.
+One should be mindful of their debt in advance of a recession and look at (link: /learn/about-loans/recession-tips-for-tackling-debt text: all of the options available).

 If a recession does impact someone’s ability to pay their credit card bills or maintain their spending, it’s helpful to know what options are available regarding certain leniencies and temporary relief.
 Luckily, there are instances when card issuers will offer credit line increases or collection forbearance to help out consumers during an economic crisis.